 These were RAW and colored manually using the flash.

 These two shots have a -1 Clarity and I lifted the blacks with a curve in LR.
 I believe these were Classic Neg.

-If you really love the JPG features of the camera, shoot a lot of close focus photography in the rain and need a flip screen and have tiny little nimble fingers that allow you to open it without issues, this is a cool upgrade.
+If you love the JPG features of the camera, shoot a lot of close-focus photography in the rain and need a flip screen, and have tiny little nimble fingers that allow you to open it without issues, this is a great upgrade.

-I really like the new film simulators and JPG tools and this is exciting for me.
-I now have a camera where I can do some basic editing inside the camera from my RAWs then throw them on my smartphone for quick for sharing.
-This alone is a big upgrade to me because of all the new tools.
+I like the new film simulators and JPG tools and this is exciting for me.
+I now have a camera where I can do some basic editing inside the camera from my RAWs and then throw them on my smartphone for quick sharing.
+This alone is a big upgrade for me because of all the new tools.
 The JPG tools and profiles on the X100F were still pretty limited and now the X100V is much more powerful for processing and tuning looks.

-To sum it up, the camera looks awesome, is super fun to use and is now a lot more versatile.
-But if you’re just shooting RAW, and are hoping for a faster more responsive camera, this is not there yet but the improvements to the lens and the software engine are still very nice.
+To sum it up, the camera looks awesome, is super fun to use, and is now a lot more versatile.
+If you’re just shooting RAW, and are hoping for a faster more responsive camera, this is not there yet but the improvements to the lens and the software engine are still very nice.